 Finally, the third step is to negotiate a fair settlement.
 In semi-truck accident claims, the insurer will either offer you a settlement or deny the claim after reviewing your case.
 Do not accept the initial settlement offer because you might be entitled to much more than what is being offered to you.

 More often than not, insurance adjusters fail to take the full extent of the claimant’s damages and losses into account.
-As a result, parties are unable to reach a fair settlement unless the claimant is represented by an Atlanta truck accident lawyer who helps obtain the maximum compensation available.
+As a result, parties are unable to reach a fair settlement unless the claimant is represented by an Atlanta truck accident attorney who helps obtain the maximum compensation available.

 How Long Do You Have to File an Insurance Claim in Georgia?